10 JanCurlex vs. Straw

 For example in Virginia, multiple Single Net Straw Blankets are approved for EC-2 Type 1 for temporary rolled erosion control products and Double Net Straw Blankets are approved for EC-2 Type 2 applications.

 In Delaware, American Excelsior’s Premier Straw FibreNet® Double Net (double net straw matting with biodegradable blanket) is an approved rolled erosion control blanket on DelDOT’s Approved Materials List.

-And In North Carolina, Straw Erosion Control Blankets are found on NCDOT’s Approved Product List for Blankets and Mats as well as Landscaping Items.
+And in North Carolina, Straw Blankets are found on NCDOT’s Approved Product List for Blankets and Mats as well as Landscaping Items.

 When contractors need an erosion control blanket that is affordable but effective for short term erosion control, Straw Matting is a reliable choice for performance needs and budget requirements.

 Excelsior Fiber also known as Curlex® is another popular choice for erosion control blankets.
 Curlex® blankets provide superior erosion control but come at a slight increased cost to the consumer.

 What distinguishes Curlex® fibers from other erosion control blankets?

 American Excelsior’s patented Curlex® fibers are made from 100% Great Lakes Aspen wood fibers.
 The end of each wood fiber is curled and barbed which distinguishes it from the flat straw fiber.